IvyApp/ivy-tree/README.md

 [index.hbs](tests/dummy/app/templates/index.hbs) inside the example app, under `tests/dummy`.

+### Keyboard Shortcuts

+The following keyboard shortcuts are supported:

+  * `Up`: Select the previous visible tree item.
+  * `Down`: Select the next visible tree item.
+  * `Left`: Collapse the selected node, if it has children and is expanded.
+    Otherwise, select its parent node.
+  * `Right`: Expand the selected node, if it has children and is collapsed.
+    Select its first child node.
+  * `Enter`: Toggle the expanded or collapsed state of the selected node.
+  * `*`: Expand all parent nodes in the tree.

+In addition, clicking a node will select it, and double-clicking a parent node will toggle its expanded or collapsed state.

 ## Contributing

 Fork this repo, make a new branch, and send a pull request.
 Make sure your